 In 2012, the European BioFuel Flightpath 2020 See notably here on the launch of the biofuel flightpath in 2012: set out its ambition to reach two million tons of SAF produced in Europe.
 Nearly a decade later, many valuable lessons have been learned – but production is still seriously lagging in Europe.

-Worldwide, the only plant which is continuously producing SAF is in California.
+Worldwide, the only plant that is continuously producing SAF is in California.
 Other plants are currently under construction.
-Although there are various biofuel refineries in Europe that can produce SAF The Total La Mède HEFA refinery according can produce SAFs, and Neste is involved in similar projects in Finland, albeit on a limited basis.
-However, production of road fuels is more economic due to the tax penalty obligation in France., production at these refineries is still batch-wise.
+Although there are various biofuel refineries in Europe that can produce SAF the Total La Mède HEFA refinery can produce SAFs, and Neste is involved in similar projects in Finland, albeit on a limited basis.
+However, the production of road fuels is more economical due to the tax penalty obligation in France, production at these refineries is still batch-wise.
 There are two key differences between initiatives in the United States and those in Europe.
 First, in two states in the U.S., commitments and off-take agreements were in place prior to the modifications of the plant.
-A second important difference is that there is a stable set of policy incentives which ensure an acceptable return on investment (ROI) period and provide guarantees that certain feedstock can be used over a longer period Measures put in place in California include: The 2007 California Low Carbon Fuel Standard (LCFS) regulated by the California Air Resources Board (CARB).
+A second important difference is that there is a stable set of policy incentives that ensure an acceptable return on investment (ROI) period and provide guarantees that certain feedstock can be used over a longer period Measures put in place in California include the 2007 California Low Carbon Fuel Standard (LCFS) regulated by the California Air Resources Board (CARB).
 Under the LCFS, producers and refiners are responsible for reducing their overall lifecycle emissions by 10% by 2020 as measured on a carbon intensity scale (g CO2 / MJ).
 To meet these targets, the LCFS utilizes carbon offset credits and renewable fuels.
-As of January 1, 2019, SAF are eligible for producing credits under the LCFS.
+As of January 1, 2019, SAF is eligible for producing credits under the LCFS.
 Until CARB adopted this provision allowing biofuel to qualify as an eligible credit-generating fuel under the LCFS and the Cap-and-Trade Program, the biofuel industry had no incentive to produce fuels nor create new production capacity for additional SAF volumes.
 In addition, the extension of state-level low carbon fuel standards to aviation biofuel was a positive market signal to begin to close the gap..

 With the knowledge and experience that we have today, a successful trajectory to build production capacity and secure off-take is within reach.